ColleenMoore/ST558-HockeyProject/README.md

 dataset suppoorts that.
 The NHL records api contains information about the number of wins and losses at home and away.
 This can be accessed through the `fran_team_totals` function.
 There are 2 games types listed for most of the teams type 2 and type 3.
-I do not know the difference and so I am going to limit this to type 2 games since thoes seem to be the predominat game type.
+Type 2 games are normal season games.
+I wil limit my analysis to type 2 games.

     wins_losses<- fran_team_totals()%>% filter(gameTypeId == 2)%>% mutate(perc_wins= wins/gamesPlayed)